ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     16-bits.

     Reserved bits for future use.
-They are initialised to 0 for PDMv2.
+They MUST be set to zero on transmission and ignored on receipt per [RFC3552].

 - Scale Delta Time Last Received (SCALEDTLR)